-Staff should report their concern to the headteacher.
-If the concern is about the headteacher or it is believed they may be involved in the wrongdoing in some way, the staff member should report their concern to Chair of Governors.
+School-based staff should report their concern to the headteacher.
+If the concern is about the headteacher or it is believed they may be involved in the wrongdoing in some way, the staff member should report their concern to the chair of the governing body, Mr A Hammersley.